Alccemist/CountermeasureEarly/README.md

 	- **: Currently discussing whether to determine these features' parameters through a parent time-based "turn" system.
 		- With just collect and research, all this would do is standardize the cycle for each action.
 		- If we are to branch out from this into war turns or other time-based activities, there may be more benefit to it.
-- Support player data persistence through SQLite databases
+- Track player data through SQLite databases
 	- This means storing all messages, past and present, that include events for the bot to acknowledge.

 # Requirements